Stocks hold near records as first half of 2021 wraps up

 Chinese ride-hailing giant Didi Global Inc. debuts on New York Stock Exchange

-U.S. stock futures were little changed Wednesday as markets headed into their final day of trading in the first half of the year.
+U.S. equity markets were little changed Wednesday as markets headed into their final day of trading in the first half of the year.

-Dow Jones Industrial Average futures fell four points, or 0.01%.
-Both S&P 500 futures and Nasdaq 100 futures were also little changed.
+The Dow Jones Industrial Average fell 11 points, or 0.03%.
+Both the S&P 500 and the Nasdaq Composite were also little changed.

 The Dow is up 12% so far this year while the S&P 500 has climbed 14% and the Nasdaq Composite is higher by 13%.
 Both the S&P 500 and the Nasdaq Composite finished at record highs on Tuesday.